This page is from APP, the official source of professional practice for policing.

 - an executive officer to attend the SCG

-- immediate shelter and welfare support for survivors at a survivors reception centre
+- immediate shelter and welfare support for survivors at a survivor reception centre

-- inspection of dangerous structures to ensure that they are safe for emergency personnel to enter
+- inspection of dangerous structures to ensure they are safe for emergency personnel to enter

 - support for traffic management